 If you have your own chicken flock, or maybe you’re just starting to raise baby chicks, you may start asking yourself “how long do chickens live?”
 After all, you will want to be prepared for how long you will have your chickens, right?

 When we started thinking about getting chickens, one of the first questions that we had was “how long do chickens live?”.
 We wanted to know how long we might have our first chickens as well as how often we may need to replenish our layer flock.

 First, let’s just talk the simple, easy answer.
 In general, it is accepted that the life cycle of a chicken is an average of 8 year.

-So, that’s all, right – 8 years is the answer to the question how long do chickens live.
+So, that’s all, right? – 8 years is your answer.

 Not, so fast.

-First, although the life cycle of a chicken may average 8 years – that is just how long can that chicken live in general.
+First, although the life cycle of a chicken may average 8 years – that is just how long they can live in general.
 Most chickens these days, especially ones in backyard flocks probably live much shorter lives.
+Why?

 Well, predators are a really big issue for chickens.
 I can’t tell you how many times we get messages from people who have purchased silkies or pullets asking if we have more available because something got their birds.

-Another factor in how long the life cycle of a chicken will be is their care.
+Another factor is their care.
 There are a lot of people jumping into backyard chickens.
 Which is great – they can experience fresh eggs (which are SO good), as well as have some adorable pets.

 That’s not to say that raising chickens is SUPER hard, it really isn’t that bad 😉 However, when issues do arise, the likelihood that chickens are getting top notch medical care is just not realistic.